github/VisualStudio/docs/contributing/index.md

 # Contributing to Projects with GitHub for Visual Studio

-Use GitHub for Visual Studio to manage your projects and work with Pull Requests.
+Use GitHub for Visual Studio to manage your projects and work with pull requests.

 ### Table of Contents